M0M0-D3V/Full-Stack-28-03-21/wk2/d4/README.md

 - Team 7 - CodingNinjas      @ 3:30pm

 ## As a team, nominate 1 member to recognize for this week's Champion
-- send me a message on MatterMost who your team chose
+- write a message in your Team Channel who you nominate

 ## Activity Day at 11am!
 - We will have a couple rounds of sketchful.io again (: